Our Team

 My experiences have led to developing the strong belief that each person has the capacity to be kind, that we each act out of either a place of love or a place of fear, and I also believe that each person can consciously choose to act for good in their own lives and in the lives of others.

 I hold a B.A.
 Hons in Degree in Counselling and Psychotherapy from DBS, Diploma in Psychology, Diploma in Spirituality and a Montessori Diploma in Education.
 I have practiced as a psychotherapist at Living Life Counselling in Bray.
-I am a member of IACP (Irish Association for Counselling and Psychotherapy) and work under their code of ethics.
+I am a fully accredited member of IACP (Irish Association for Counselling and Psychotherapy) and work under their code of ethics.

 Alison Keenan, BA (Hons)